 How can I manage ventilation in a building that I don’t own?

 Employers should discuss the ventilation system in their building with property managers or owners to ensure that it is properly maintained and functioning appropriately.
 Employers can also take other measures to improve air circulation, including opening windows where possible.
 Learn more by reading COVID-19 frequently asked questions: General ventilation and air circulation.

 Can I require a worker to be vaccinated as a condition of employment?

 As every workplace is different, employers should seek advice when considering a mandatory vaccination policy, as they will need to balance workplace health and safety with privacy, labour, and employment issues.

-Are there industry specific protocols available for COVID-19 prevention during this period of elevated risk?
+Are there industry specific protocols available for communicable disease prevention?

 If you have a question or concern

 Workers and employers with questions or concerns about workplace exposure to COVID-19 can call WorkSafeBC’s Prevention Information Line at 604.276.3100 in the Lower Mainland (toll-free within B.C. at 1.888.621.SAFE).
 You’ll be able to speak to a prevention officer to get answers to your questions, and if required, a prevention officer will be assigned to assess the health and safety risk at your workplace.

 - Orders, notices, or guidance issued by the provincial health officer